hydrodynamicstability/Invitation-to-Hydrodynamics/curriculum.md

 What about superfluidity?
 At the undergrad level, Kittel & Kroemer (1980) devote a few pages to it at the end of their chapter on Fermi and Bose gases, and Huang (2010, ch.
 20) devotes a whole chapter to it.
 Again, most examples I know of are at the graduate level, such as Feynman (1998, Ch.
 11), Huang (1987, Ch.
 13), Reichl (2016, Sec.
 8.9), Ma (1985, Ch.
 30), and Halley (2007, ch.
 10).
 Van Vliet (2008) has a chapter (12) on quantum fluids in general.

 It could be argued that the study of fluid mechanics naturally belongs with the study of thermodynamics and statistical physics:  Alessandro Bettini (2016) has done exactly that in the second of his four-volume *A Course in Classical Physics*.
+The sadly obscure thermodynamics text by Bailyn (1994) includes a discussion of fluid mechanics in part A of Chapter 5.

 ### Nonlinear dynamics